-What roles play Amazon and eBay in dropshipping?
+So, when it comes to dropshipping on Amazon and eBay, let’s see what roles play Amazon and eBay?
 Practically, on these platforms, you can open your online store and start your dropshipping business.
 Surely, you are wondering which one to pick.
-Continue further to learn more about selling on Amazon vs. eBay.
+Continue further to learn more about dropshipping on Amazon and eBay.

 Even if you weren’t part of the eCommerce industry, we are sure that you have heard of the eCommerce giant Amazon.
 It is the top eCommerce platform that attracts every single online seller in the world like a magnet.

 To put it in perspective, according to the Similar Web, Amazon holds the title of the most visited eCommerce and Shopping Marketplace in the world.
 What else do you need as proof of Amazon’s popularity?

 As reported by Statista, in 2019, Amazon’s eCommerce sales in the USA amounted to $222.6 billion U.S. dollars and are projected to surpass $302 billion U.S. dollars in 2021.

 Furthermore, Amazon announced that in 2019, they had around 50.000 sellers with revenue of over $500.000, while nearly 200.000 small and medium-sized businesses made over $100.000 throughout 2018.
 The good news is, more than 50% of all units sold in Amazon’s e-stores were made by these small and medium businesses.
 It means every seller has an opportunity to make a profit by investing time and money.

 Similarly, as with Amazon, every human being has heard of eBay.
 You don’t have to be an online seller to know about this eCommerce marketplace. eBay proudly stands in second place on the list of the most visited eCommerce and shopping Marketplaces.